Sam Rameau

-Samuel Rameau (born June 15, 2002) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 06 for Randy Remeau.
+Samuel Rameau (born June 15, 2002) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 99 for Jamie Tomaino.

-Rameau has previously competed in series such as the SMART Modified Tour, the Modified Racing Series, the Tri-Track Open Modified Series, and the Whitcomb 5 Series.
-He was banned in October 2023 from all Tri-Track Open Modified events after attacking another driver but was reinstated effective May 15, 2024 with a probation period through December 31, 2024.
+In October 2023, Rameau was indefinitely suspended from all NASCAR and Tri-Track Open Modified events after attacking another driver following a crash at Thompson Speedway, but was reinstated in May of the following year with a probation period through December 31, 2024.

+Rameau has previously competed in series such as the Modified Racing Series, the Tri-Track Open Modified Series, and the Whitcomb 5 Series.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)